 - Cruelty-Free, Dog-Friendly Cleaner - It's important for us to use products that aren't going to make the friends we're trying to protect sick.
 This is a great brand we love to use that's safe and effective!

 - 1 cup Frozen Berries 4 berry blend

-- 3 tbsp Monk Fruit Extract
+- 3 tablespoon Monk Fruit Extract

-- 1 tbsp Lemon Juice fresh squeezed
+- 1 tablespoon Lemon Juice fresh squeezed

 - 0.25 cup Maple Syrup optional

-- 3 tbsp All-Natural Peanut Butter
+- 3 tablespoon All-Natural Peanut Butter

 - Add oats and milk to a saucepan on med-high heat.